chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 ### Issue: bootstrap.abb scp Error

-While trying to deploy Chef Automate HA multiple times on the same infrastructure, the *bootstrap.abb* file is not created again as there is a state entry from past deployment that blocks the creation.
+While trying to deploy Chef Automate HA multiple times on the same infrastructure, the *bootstrap.abb* file is not created again as a state entry from past deployment blocks the creation.

 The possible error looks like as shown below: